zirni/digital-river-ruby/README.md

 We're testing against the real API.
 Please keep in mind, that the client_id can be deactivated in the future.
-Don't when test will unexpectly fail.
+Don't wonder when test will unexpectly fail.

 Installation
 ------------